 |

-A portion of the cliff face, from the right side.
+A portion of the wet cliff face, from the right side.
 The configuration made it difficult to get any photographs that show the entire cliff face.
 Also, the shallow soils clinging to the rock are too steep, saturated and fragile to walk on.

 |